A semicolon is a super-comma, a cross between a comma and a period.

 Often two independent clauses are joined by a comma and a FANBOYS conjunction (“for,” “and,” “nor,” “so,” “but,” “or,” “yet”).

-If one or both clauses contain commas, a semicolon should precede the conjunction instead of the usual comma.
+If one or both clauses contain commas, a super-comma should precede the conjunction instead of the usual comma.

 - The cow, having escaped from her pen, jumped over the moon; but the cowboy lassoed her when she landed.

 - The writer of this blog, trying to create interesting sentences, hopes to keep readers interested; and she spends a lot of time thinking, not typing.

 - Swatting at the flies with their tails, the horses waited anxiously at the gate; for it was almost time for them to be released to the pasture.